sa1165/Avoid-the-Block-Game/README.md

 If you'd like, I can also add an automated itch.io publish step, or produce a GitHub Pages landing page that links to the release.
 Tell me which hosting option you want me to set up next.

-Placeholder audio

-- If you don't provide audio assets, the game will auto-generate small placeholder WAV files on first run into `assets/sfx/` and `assets/music/`.
-This lets you hear immediate feedback (clicks, dings, and a short loop) without adding binary files to the repo.

 Power-ups